 The Foundation is a non-profit corporation whose purpose is to provide support from private sources to the Naval Postgraduate School.
 Towards this end, the Foundation solicits, receives and administers tax-exempt charitable contributions.
-These gifts are expended in behalf of programs and activities that are deemed important by the School Superintendent but are outside government funding limits.
+These gifts are expended in behalf of programs and activities that are deemed important by the School Superintendent but are outside government funding criteria.

-Since its founding in December 1970, ongoing Foundation support has enabled it to have progressively increasing impact on School operations.
+Since its founding in December 1970, Foundation support has had an increasing impact on School operations.
 Currently, it administers more than a dozen major projects serving to promote excellence in teaching and research, and enhancing the academic and support facilities of the School.
-Individuals wishing to participate in the work of the Foundation may obtain further information by calling (831) 656-2339 or by writing to the Naval Postgraduate School Foundation, P.O.
+Individuals wishing to participate in the work of the Foundation may obtain further information by calling (831) 656-2339, by emailing npsfoundation@nps.navy.mil or by writing to the Naval Postgraduate School Foundation, P.O.
 Box 8626, Monterey, CA, 93943.